12 Keys Darvocet addiction rehab center

 According to the FDA, Darvocet can cause you to become physically dependent if you take it longer than a few weeks.
 While the acetaminophen in the drug isn’t addictive, the propoxyphene can cause real problems, especially if you already have a history of substance abuse.
 If you’re continually using the drug to get high, you’ll eventually find it much harder to stop.

-The reason is because propoxyphene disrupts your brain’s biochemistry, making your metabolism adjust to the Darvocet.
+The reason is that propoxyphene disrupts your brain’s biochemistry, making your metabolism adjust to the Darvocet.
 This then makes your body become dependent on the drug, and when its normal functions are altered, you’ll then become addicted and find yourself craving Darvocet as your central nervous system has learned it needs the drug to function.
 If you try to stop taking the drug, withdrawal symptoms occur.

 As Darvocet is no longer sold legitimately, it’s becoming increasingly difficult to obtain the drug.
 If you’re finding you are craving it, it’s likely you’re addicted.